00casio/Connect4-Eurecom/README.md

 - Setting up a protocol to play with two different Raspberry Pi
 - Building an AI capable of playing the game
 - Building a program allowing a human to play the game with hand gestures using the Raspberry Pi camera module

+We may be able to use the time between out move and the opponent's move to squeeze in some more time to compute things.

 #### Interface